dotmesh-io/docs/hugo/content/install-setup/kubernetes.md

 ## Restart Kubelet

-To get the kubelet to pick up the flexvolume driver dotmesh just installed - run this script that logs in to each of the nodes and restarts the kubelet process:
+To get the kubelet to pick up the flexvolume driver dotmesh just installed - log into each of the nodes and restart the kubelet process:

 {{< copyable name="step-01a" >}}
 sudo systemctl restart kubelet